Antoine101/Dataquest-Projects/README.md

 Course : Exploratory Data Visualization

+In this project, we work with a dataset listing the job outcomes of students who graduated from college in the US between 2010 and 2012.

+Using visualizations, we answer the following questions:

+Do students in more popular majors make more money?
+How many majors are predominantly male?
+Predominantly female?
+Which category of majors have the most students?

 ## Cleaning and Analyzing Employee Exit Surveys

 Step 2 of 8 : Data Analysis and Visualization